Speaking Jazz: The Natural Way to Jazz Improvisation

 "I have studied music theory for many years and have shelves filled with jazz books and reprints from the internet.
 I just have to write and tell you that Speaking Jazz is the very best--the very best--of its kind in my entire collection.
 You put a lot of time and personal dedication into creating this, and I want to let you know that it was all for the benefit of those who love the art of jazz.
 I have made huge strides in my playing.
 I'm in a weekly jazz workshop with a number of players at the Eastman School here in Rochester, NY, and I can already hear a new approach in my solos.
 This is like finding the holy grail.
 Thanks for the inspiration."

-Member, College Music Society |
+Member, College Music Society

 George Benson's solo on "All The Things You Are" (mp3, 500k):

-| Below is a partial list of the solo transcriptions that contributed to Speaking Jazz, and several have links to audio examples.
-Note that in all cases, though they may sound like the original recording, these are actual recordings of a MIDI playback.
+Here is a partial list of the solo transcriptions that contributed to Speaking Jazz, and several have links to audio examples.
+These are not the original recordings, but are MIDI playbacks of transcriptions.

 Charlie Parker: "Bloomdido"